Johnny (Yemi Alade song)

-"Johnny" is a song recorded by Nigerian Afro pop singer Yemi Alade, taken from her debut studio album King of Queens (2014).
+"Johnny" is a song recorded by Nigerian singer Yemi Alade.
+It was released on 14 October 2013 as the lead single from her debut studio album King of Queens (2014).
 The song was a hit in several countries, including Nigeria, Tanzania, Kenya, Zambia, Ghana, South Africa, Liberia, Uganda, and Zimbabwe.
 The music video was directed by Clarence Peters and shows how the title character, "Johnny", cheats and lies about his relationship with several women in the clip.
-Before the song was released, it was leaked over the internet.
+As of April 2026, the video has 181 million views on video sharing website YouTube.
+"Johnny" was leaked over the internet prior to its official release.
+In August 2025, Billboard ranked "Johnny" #15 on their list of the 50 Best Afrobeats Songs of All Time.

 Background

-"Johnny" was recorded in Enugu while she was on a nationwide media tour.
+Yemi Alade recorded "Johnny" in Enugu while on a nationwide media tour.
 The song tells the story of a cheating lover and was inspired by a real-life experience she unintentionally wrote during the recording session.

 Music video

-The official music video for "Johnny" was released on March 4, 2014, premiering on Vevo and her official YouTube channel.
+The official music video for "Johnny" was released on 4 March 2014, premiering on Vevo and her official YouTube channel.
 Directed by Clarence Peters, it opens with a skit from comedian Bovi (later included as the first track off her debut album King of Queens), playing a reality show host that exposes unfaithful partners.
-It follows Yemi Alade as she discovers that her lover, Johnny, (played by Nigerian actor and model Alexx Ekubo), has been cheating on her with multiple women, portrayed by Beverly Osu, Saeon, and Ajemina, among others.
+It follows Yemi Alade as she discovers that her lover, Johnny, played by Nigerian actor and model Alexx Ekubo, has been cheating on her with multiple women, portrayed by Beverly Osu, Saeon, and Ajemina, among others.
 The video also includes cameo appearances from Dil, Selebobo, and more.

-The music video currently has 177.1 million views on YouTube as of November 1, 2025.
-It is one of the most viewed music videos on YouTube by a Nigerian artist and the most viewed by a female Nigerian artist.
+In January 2019, the video surpassed 100 milion views on YouTube.